ttwd80/training-java-basic/src/day1/chapter02/data-types.md

-# Working with Java Data Types
+# Working With Java Data Types

 ## Declare and initialize variables (including casting of primitive data types)